cwinpy/cwinpy/paper/paper.md

 CWInPy is designed to supersede the current analysis pipeline, known as `lalapps_knope` [@2017arXiv170508978P], largely based on executables written in `C`, which has been used for several searches in LIGO and Virgo data [@2017ApJ83912A; @2019ApJ87910A; @2020ApJ902L21A; @2021arXiv211113106T].
-The reasons behind CWInPy's development, and its enhancements over existed software, include:
+The reasons behind CWInPy's development, and its enhancements over existing software, include:

 * the Python API allows easy access to the full range of functionality from data preprocessing to source parameter estimation, with greater ability to control various aspects of the analysis;